roman-milk/roman-milk.github.io/dire-straits.md

+===

- ****** Dire Straits ****** bygeronimo_appleby© Susie's husband had crept forward, closer and closer until he was standing next to the bed on the opposite side of Susie to Anton.
+Susie's husband had crept forward, closer and closer until he was standing next to the bed on the opposite side of Susie to Anton.
 He watched as his wife slurped and slobbered over Anton's cock.
 The picture of her labia captivated him as they clung to the shaft of the rubber cock while his wife fucked it into herself.
 He loved the sound of her juices mixed with Anton's seed squelching wetly between her legs, and he could smell the scent of sex, pungent in the room.

  'You pathetic man,' Susie said as she watched her husband tugging at his cock.
 'I'm in control from now on,' she whispered.
 You keep the business going, keep me in style, and I may let you fuck me from time to time.'
 She pulled the big cock from her body and concentrated her attention fully on Anton's cock.
 'I'm going to take lovers,' she continued as she used her hands on Anton's shaft.
 'You're going to watch while I'm fucked by them,' she said after a prolonged and wet sounding suck on Anton's big dome.